-Less than Significant.
-The 2021-2029 Housing Element Update identifies an assigned growth need of 1,319 housing units for development from June 30, 2020 through April 29, 2029.
+Less than Significant Impact.
+The 2020-2029 Housing Element identifies an assigned growth need of 1,319 housing units for development from June 30, 2020 through April 29, 2029.
 Of that total, 519 housing units were under construction or entitled as of December 2020, leaving a remaining need of 800 housing units.
 Approximately 53 percent of the City’s land area is within the Mitigation Area of the Poway Subarea Habitat Conservation Plan (HCP).
 The Poway Subarea lies in an area of overlap between two sub-regional NCCP plan areas in the San Diego region: the MSCP and the MHCP.
 The northern edge of the Poway Subarea also overlaps the Focused Planning Area of the San Dieguito River Valley Park.
-The sites identified as appropriate for low and moderate income housing are not located within the Mitigation Area of the HCP.
-However, it is expected that above moderate income housing may be constructed within the rural residential areas of the City that coincide with the boundaries of the HCP Mitigation Area.
-Without a specific project, it is not possible to anticipate how the development of these new housing units will potentially impact sensitive biological resources including riparian habitats, federally protected wetlands or other sensitive natural communities.
+The sites identified as appropriate for low- and moderate-income housing are not located within the Mitigation Area of the HCP.
+However, it is expected that above moderate-income housing may be constructed within the rural residential areas of the City that coincide with the boundaries of the HCP Mitigation Area.
+Without a specific project, it is not possible to anticipate how the development of these new housing units will potentially impact sensitive biological resources including riparian habitats, federally protected wetlands or other sensitive natural communities, however, no conflict with the provisions of the HCP is proposed or anticipated and compliance will be required.
 The HCP requires limitations on the amount of biological impact on each property and a Biological Conservation Easement (BCE) will be required as properties develop.
 It is also not possible to anticipate how the development of new housing will specifically affect the movement of native resident or migratory fish or wildlife species, adversely affect wildlife corridors or impeded the use of native wildlife nursery sites.
 The City does have a tree protection ordinance (Poway Municipal Code Chapter 12.32) and a tree inventory on a specific property will be required to evaluate the need to mitigate any tree removals as specified by City codes.
-To ensure significant impacts to sensitive biological resources do not occur, future development of residential units will be in accordance with applicable City standards and guidelines, the HCP, the State and Federal Endangered Species Act, as well as requirements mandated during the environmental review of individual projects for sites identified for above moderate income housing.
+To ensure significant impacts to sensitive biological resources do not occur, future development of residential units will be in accordance with applicable City standards and guidelines, the HCP, the State and Federal Endangered Species Act, as well as requirements mandated during the environmental review of individual projects for sites identified for above moderate-income housing.
 Adherence to such requirements will reduce potential impacts associated with biological resources to less than a significant level.
 No mitigation measures are required.

-See response IV.a. above
+See response IV.a. above.

-See response IV.a. above
+See response IV.a. above.

-See response IV.a. above
+See response IV.a. above.

-See response IV.a. above
+No Impact.
+See response IV.a. above.

 CULTURAL RESOURCES:

-Less than Significant.
+Less than Significant Impact.
 CEQA Guidelines Section 15064.5 defines historic resources as any object, building, structure, site, area, place, record, manuscript or other resource listed or determined to be eligible for listing by the State Historical Resources Commission, a local register of historic resources, or the lead agency.
 Generally, a resource is considered to be historically significant if it meets one of the following criteria:

 Is associated with events that have made a significant contribution to the broad patterns of California’s history and cultural heritage;